NordicSemiconductor/Android-DFU-Library/README.md

 > Note: Keep in mind to replace '&' with '%26' in the `link_to_file`.

+### nRF Logger integration

+During DFU process the app creates logs which can be shown in the [nRF Logger](https://play.google.com/store/apps/details?id=no.nordicsemi.android.log) app in runtime.
+The logger app needs to be installed before starting the DFU process.
+Use the Logger icon (next to Settings icon) to open the logs session in nRF Logger.

 # Library

 The *lib_dfu* module contains the source code of the DFU library for Android.